|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 A spheromak exists because, except at its toroidal walls, the energy density within the toroidal region confined by the spheromak wall is less than it would be if the external energy density function applicable to the poloidal region extended through the toroidal region.
 The lower energy density in the toroidal region with respect to the adjacent surrounding poloidal region forms a potential energy well that provides stability to the spheromak.

-In a spheromak there is a toroidal shaped wall, a toroidal field energy density function inside the spheromak wall and a poloidal field energy density function outside the spheromak wall.
+In a spheromak there is a toroidal shaped wall.
+Inside the wall the magnetic field is toroidal and the electric field is cylindrically radial.
+Outside the wall the magnetic field is poloidal and the electric field is spherically radial.
 The spheromak wall is located at the locus of points where the field energy densities on both sides of the wall are exactly equal.
 The spheromak forms a potential energy well.
 The spheromak shape is stable because the second derivative of total spheromak energy with respect to spheromak wall position is positive everywhere on the spheromak wall.

 THIS WEB SITE: